 Taken together, the three areas of study should be (1) well thought-out and intellectually coherent; and, (2) form the general basis of study for the fourth year thesis.
 The three areas of study define the interdisciplinary character of the student’s program and must meet a rigorous standard of coherence.
 In consultation with their advisors and the program director, students will be expected to articulate the rationale of their choices in a brief written statement due by the end of the third year.

 Over their entire fourth year, students write a substantially researched extended essay on a topic to be defined with primary and secondary advisors from two fields.
 During this period, they are enrolled in six course hours (PST 4998 and 4999).
 Theses vary in length from about 80-110 pages.
-Three copies of the the final product: one to each advisor and one to the PST office are due on Thursday, March 27, 2014 (=last Thursday in March).
+Three copies of the the final product are due: one to each advisor and one to the PST office.